 If you require more information about the organization of stretcher transport on commercial airline flights or medical flights on air ambulances, please see our FAQs.

-We are happy to advise you whether medical repatriation on a scheduled flight is appropriate for you, or whether another option would be more suitable.
-Our team is available 24/7 for a free, no-obligation consultation.
+We are happy to advise you on whether medical repatriation on a scheduled flight is appropriate for you, or whether another option would be more suitable.
+Our team is available 24/7 for a free, non-obligation consultation.
 Within hours, we can arrange your medical repatriation from a foreign country, wherever you are in the world.
 Contact us: